gfxdisp/ColorVideoVDP/calibration/README.md

 A few optional columns may also be included:
 - `display` - per-condition display model; use this if each row requires a separate display model (photometric or geometric).
 The display name should be listed in "display_models.json" located either at the [default](pycvvdp/vvdp_data) location or at a custom location (supplied by option `--config-dir`).
+- `path-prefix` - path to the folder which contains all test and reference videos.
+If this argument is passed, each row of the quality file should contain relative paths (w.r.t to the provided prefix)

 **[Header]**: The file may include an optional header containing argparse options.
 These options will be parsed by our python scripts and **will supersede** default as well as CLI arguments.
 See [this example file](calibration/xr-david.csv) for more details.
+Note that short forms are not allowed here, please use full argument names.

 ## Step 2: Extract features
 Run the script `extract_features.py` with a single mandatory argument - the `.csv` file from the previous step.
 Additional arguments may be passed directly or included in the **Header** of the `.csv` file.
 Run `-h/--help` to obtain descriptions for all arguments.